pharmbio/urisolve/README.md

-If, instead of a SPARQL endpoint, you want to use an [(RDF) HDT](http://www.rdfhdt.org) file as a data source (this ia an increasingly interesting option, as the tooling around HDT matures), you can do it like this (not that this requires the [C++ version of HDT tools](https://github.com/rdfhdt/hdt-cpp) installed):
+If, instead of a SPARQL endpoint, you want to use an [(RDF) HDT](http://www.rdfhdt.org) file as a data source (this ia an increasingly interesting option, as the tooling around HDT matures), you can do it like this (note that this requires the [C++ version of HDT tools](https://github.com/rdfhdt/hdt-cpp) installed):

 ```bash